 Each pharaoh was transported in a horse drawn carriage designed specially to transport the kings and queens safely.
 Men marched with drums and women dressed in traditional Ancient Egyptian dress ahead of the parade.
 Roads along the route were repaved to ensure the mummies had a smooth journey to their new home.

 And they were moving to a new museum?

 That’s right.
 Perhaps bigger Egypt news than the parade itself is that the mummies are to be housed in a new museum for visitors.
 They have now arrived at the National Museum of Egyptian Civilization.
 They will be on display from 18 April 2021 and are to be housed in the Royal Hall of Mummies.
 This exhibit has been designed to replicate the famous Valley of the Kings in Luxor.

 As you probably know, the Egyptian authorities are also working on a brand new, cutting edge museum.
 Located near the Giza Pyramids in Cairo, the new attraction is known as the Grand Egyptian Museum.
 It is due to open later this year or early into 2022, the authorities haven’t announced an exact date yet.
 This museum is separate to the National Museum of Egyptian Civilization.
 We have already adapted our tours so that as soon as the Grand Egyptian Museum opens, we will be visiting it as part of our scheduled touring.
 The largest ever Tutankhamun exhibit is expected to make up part of the collection.
 And the museum will also make use of modern technology such as virtual reality.

 So, following this Egypt news, will I be able to see the mummies on tour with you?

 Any new attraction is exciting Egypt news.
-And with travel hopefully making a return in the near future, we cannot wait to get our tour groups back on the ground in Egypt.
+And with travel beginning to recover, we are so excited to be getting our tour groups back on the ground in Egypt.